Free provider legal helpline for international recruitment questions

 Market Context

-Essex County Council currently commission four types of services:
+Essex County Council currently commission five types of services:

 • Additional Reablement Capacity (ARC): As a therapy-supported reablement service to support the capacity demands of the reablement service, with an identical 6-week limit.

-• Spot placement of short-term domiciliary care when capacity within the reablement services (RaH and ARC) is not available.
+• Spot placement of short-term domiciliary care when capacity within the reablement services (RaH and ARC) is not available, or a referral has no potential for development in a reablement environment.

 Essex currently holds numerous contracts with multiple providers to support these services.
 These are:

-• Reablement-at-Home Contract: A countywide service for reablement, contracted with Essex Cares Limited (ECL), a wholly owned Local Authority Trading Company, owned by Essex County Council.
+• Reablement-at-Home Contract: A countywide service for reablement, contracted with Essex Cares Limited (ECL), a wholly owned Local Authority Trading Company of Essex County Council.

-• Additional Reablement Capacity (ARC) Contracts: Five separate contracts, placed in each of the five localities across Essex to support demand pressures for out of hospital and to support community referrals.
+• Additional Reablement Capacity (ARC) Contracts: Five separate contracts with four providers, placed in each of the five localities across Essex to support demand pressures for out of hospital and to support community referrals.

-• Bridging Contracts: Three separate contracts with three providers for rapid response services for to 5 days to aid our reablement providers for a short period to support quicker discharges from hospital for Adults ready for discharge.
+• Bridging Contracts: A single contract, in West Essex, for rapid response services for to 5 days to aid our reablement and domiciliary providers for a short period to support quicker discharges from hospital and admission avoidance, and a contract (between MSE FT and the local CCG) to provide bridging support in Mid and South Essex.

 Market Rating